MizushimaShiba/MizushimaShiba/README.md

 ### Bank Saqu
 *Backend Engineer*

-- Handle and maintain all systems related to deposit, and lock fund products, ensuring stability, performance, and scalability.
+- Handle and maintain all systems related to deposit and lock fund products, ensuring stability, performance, and scalability.
+- Handle and maintain core banking middleware connected to main applications, supporting almost all services dependent on  this middleware.
-- Collaborate closely with cross-functional teams to optimize and enhance deposit-related and lock fund services, aligning with business needs.
+- Collaborate closely with cross-functional teams to optimise and enhance deposit-related and lock fund services, aligning with business needs.
 - Successfully designed and implemented a solution that streamlined deposit group processes, reducing issues from 10 recurring problems per group to zero, significantly improving operational efficiency and customer experience.
 - Successfully revamped the customer notification system to prevent misinformation and enhance communication clarity.
 - Developed and implemented a notification feature to inform customers when their e-statements are ready, improving transparency and user engagement.